 1. Product Management Fundamentals

 First and foremost, learn the basics.
 Be sure you understand what product management is on a general level, and be aware that the role may look a little different in each company.
 Think of this skill as “Product Management 101”.
 It means learning:

-- What an average day in product management includes
+- The activitie that make up an average day in product management

 - Agile Methodology

 - Other popular or common product management frameworks and methodologies.

 You do not need an engineering background to be a Product Manager.
 You will, however, be working with engineers.
 In this case, the goal is to understand the day-to-day life of your engineering team and the challenges they face so you can help them be successful.
 It might benefit you to practice how best to communicate with your software engineering team as well.